slnwlf/getfixed/README.md

 # Wishlist

+* Commenting on a bike
 * 'Forgot password' helper
 * Better responsive behavior
-* Bike attribute:  location
+* Bike attribute:  location with autofill
 * Sort bikes by popularity of vote or by order of date posted
 * Search for bikes - keyword search
 * Report post - if innapproriate or offensive
 * Contact the developer - for inquiries and bug reporting
-* Page views for bike details page
-* Client-side validations
-* Zoom photo on bike details page
-* Push to public site: www.fixedgearnation.com
 * Better design
-* Each bike div in index page is clickable
-* Admin dashboard for deleting / editing bikes
+* Admin dashboard for deleting / editing bikes / users
 * Social login - oAuth
+* Push to public site: www.fixedgearnation.com

-# Heroku app
+# Heroku demo app

 Can be found at  <http://fixedgearnation.herokuapp.com>